madhumithahgokul/madhumithahgokul.github.io/_pages/about.md

 ***My roots:*** I grew up in extremely mediocre finances, in a household of an abundance of never-enoughs.
 Money and generosity need not always present themselves sequentially, I had come to believe growing up.
 My family, ah!
 I don't think there could have been a better school to have taught me wholeheartedness.
 My mom was and still is a queen in that kingdom.
-My core family, extends a little beyond my parents and sis.
-My life would have been a bottomless pit of literal hell, most certainly to say, without my grandparents, my aunt's family and my first dog, Ruby.
-I have always seen my family elements as a carefully designed and laid puzzle.
+My core family, extends a little beyond my parents and sis, my beautiful sis.
+My grandparents, my aunt's family and my first dog, Ruby.
+My life would have been a bottomless pit of literal hell, most certainly to say, with even one of them missing in my story.
+I have always seen my family elements as a carefully designed and well-laid puzzle.
 I was raised as a child of values-values of giving, spirituality, kindness in all shapes and form (one that I am still catching up on), as an individual that was allowed the freedom to dream and to have the courage to make a better reality for myself and for those around me.
 And for that, I can forever be tied in humility.

 Lets **move *on***, shall we?